ShayIsso/travel-tip/README.md

 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
 - The User can pan the map to his own geo-location
+- Shows distance to locations when user position is known
+- Modern dialog modal for adding and updating locations
+- Advanced grouping by last update time (today, past, never)
+- Text filtering that includes location address
+- Enhanced sorting capabilities including creation time

 ## Locations CRUDL
-- Create – click on the map prompts for name and rate
+- Create – Use a modern dialog modal to add new locations with name and rate
-- Read – Selected location details (see below)
+- Read – Selected location details including distance from user (when available)
-- Update – can update location rate
+- Update – Update location details using a dialog modal
-- Delete – can delete a location
+- Delete – Remove locations with confirmation prompt
-- List - Including filtering, sorting and grouping
+- List - Including filtering, sorting (by creation time/rate) and grouping (by last update)

 ## Selected Location
 - Displayed in the header
 - Location is active in the list (gold color)
 - Marker on the map
+- Shows distance from user's position when available
 - Reflected in query params
 - Copy url to clipboard
 - Share via Web-Share API